Progesterone Test FAQ

 Progesterone is an important steroid hormone of the class progestogens and is involved in fertility, pregnancy and menstruation.
-Progesterone plays a number of roles related to pregnancy-related biological processes.
-During a normal menstrual cycle, progesterone starts at low levels and then progesterone levels increase after ovulation.
+During a normal menstrual cycle, progesterone starts at low levels and then blood levels increase after ovulation.
 The reason for this is that progesterone helps thicken the lining of the uterus to ready it for the implantation of an embryo if one is successfully fertilized.
 On any given cycle, if no implantation occurs, progesterone levels decrease and the uterine lining will slough off, resulting in menstrual bleeding.
 Progesterone also impacts the functioning of the cervix and the uterine muscles during the menstrual cycle and pregnancy.

 Progesterone has other roles in the body.
 Progesterone helps maintain skin health, regulate temperature and manage the immune response.
 Blood progesterone levels are involved with female libido and they also potentially play a role in stabilizing blood sugar and insulin levels.
 Progesterone also works with other hormones such as estradiol and aldosterone to help maintain appropriate hormonal balance.
-In conjunction with estradiol, progesterone is involved with breast development and lactation.
+In conjunction with estradiol, progesterone is involved with breast development and lactation and estradiol blood testing can be helpful for assessing these functions.
 Progesterone also causes sodium and fluids to be increasingly excreted from the body by reducing the effects of aldosterone.